 While the NKJV has modernized the language of the KJV, it has kept the text of the old KJV.
-Therefore, if you use this version, you should always check a new version to make sure you are not reading something that is not found in modern versions.
+Therefore, if using this version, you should always check a new version to make sure you are not reading something that is not found in modern versions.

-The language of The King James Version is getting more and more outdated.
+The language of the King lames Version is getting more and more out of date.
 Over time, words change their meanings.
 For instance, the word "prevent" in 1 Thessalonians 4:15 has an entirely different meaning today.
 Now, we would use the word "precede."
-Another example comes from Ephesians 4:22, which uses the word "conversation," which meant "way of life, conduct or behavior."
-Never once does the word "conversation" in the KJV mean the word we use today speech.
+Another example comes from Ephesians 4:22, which uses the word "conversation," which meant "way of life, conduct, or behavior."
+Never once does the word "conversation" in the KJV mean the word we use today—speech.
 To update problem words such as this, a New King James Version (1979) was introduced.
 This version has become a respected member of the formal translation group and can be a big help for bridging the gap from the old to the new.

 In 1995, the American Bible Society released the Contemporary English Version, which they refer to as" [having] diligently sought to capture the spirit of the King James Version by following certain principles set forth by its translators in the document."